0xSero/partisia-docs/docs/pbc-fundamentals/gas/storage-gas-price.md

 # Storage gas price
 Storage gas price is its own segment, since the logic behind the gas and verification of the gas price is inherently not tied to any transaction.
-The storage cost represents the gas required to store data on the blockchain.
-It includes the cost of writing data to the blockchain's storage and maintaining its integrity over time.
-Any contract has an account balance that needs to stay positive to ensure that the contract is not deleted when getting a new transaction based on it not having paied its storage gas fees.
+When data is stored on a blockchain, it incurs a gas cost.
+This cost encompasses the gas required for writing the data to the blockchain's storage and ensuring its integrity over time.

+For contracts on the blockchain, each contract has an associated account balance.
+It is essential for this balance to remain positive in order to prevent the contract from being deleted.
+This balance is used to cover the storage gas fees.

+### Negative contract gas balance
-If a contract turns negative on its gas balance.
-The account management plugin will at some point delete your contract if the balance is not positive or when the contract receives a new transaction the blockchain checks if the balance is negative and if so, the contract will be deleted before the transaction can hit the contract.
+If a contract's gas balance becomes negative, certain actions may occur.
+1. The account management plugin within the blockchain system may eventually delete the contract if its balance does not stay above a positive value.
+2. When a new transaction is received by the contract, the blockchain checks if the gas balance is negative.
+If it is, the contract will be deleted before the transaction can be processed by the contract.
 You can see the exact pricing [here](gas.md#the-cost-for-using-the-blockchain).